sowcow/ogden-german/README.md

 - Drawing images for words for yourself (pen pressure is not supported by browsers afaik)
 - Simple spaced repitition system

+## Bugs

+- Drawings does not handle well browser window size changes so keep it same/maxed if you use the feature

 ## Status

 - [X] Application part working as I need it